X-Margin-Inc/wolfssl/IDE/Wasm/README.md

 `make -f wasm_static.mk clean`

 ### Customization
+- To enable debugging output, specify: `DEBUG` at build
 - To enable wolfssl benchmark tests, specify: `HAVE_WOLFSSL_BENCHMARK` at build
 - To enable wolfcrypt testsuite, specify: `HAVE_WOLFSSL_TEST` at build
+- To enable a TLS 1.2 sample with a server and a client, specify: `HAVE_WASI_SOCKET` at build

 ### Benchmarking